-Aggregate success rates alone do not fully explain why LLMs fail on complex scientific workflows.
-To gain insight into the underlying causes of these failures, we describe a set of representative case studies that expose several common failure mechanisms, progressing from errors in command selection to breakdowns in numerical grounding, semantic validity, and multi-constraint physical reasoning.
-The most frequently observed failure mode in our study was incorrect pair\_style definitions, affecting nearly a third of the 150 generated input scripts.
-This pattern arises from a combination of factors.
+The most frequently observed failure mode was incorrect pair\_style specification, affecting nearly a third of the 150 scripts generated by older models and persisting in a smaller fraction of scripts produced by newer models.
+This pattern reflects three compounding factors.
 First, embedded atom model (EAM) potentials are implemented in LAMMPS through multiple, closely related parameterizations, including `eam', `eam/alloy', `eam/fs', which differ subtly in usage despite sharing similar underlying mathematical formulations.
-Second, LAMMPS additionally supports EAM potential definitions through the OpenKIM \cite{Tadmor2011} database, introducing more variability in how it can be specified.
-Finally, the natural language user prompt did not explicitly constrain which EAM variant to use, as the selection of the appropriate potential (e.g., `eam/alloy' for metallic systems) is typically treated as implicit domain knowledge rather than a user-specified instruction.
-We stress that verification and validation \cite{thacker2004concepts} remain critical steps in all physics-based simulations and note that once a working script is generated, LLMs can accelerate their modification to perform validation tests, such as energy and momenta conservation.
+Second, LAMMPS additionally supports EAM potential definitions through the OpenKIM \cite{Tadmor2011} database, introducing further variability in how a potential can be specified.
+Finally, the natural-language prompts did not explicitly constrain which EAM variant to use, since selecting an appropriate potential (e.g., `eam/alloy' for metallic systems) is typically treated as implicit domain knowledge rather than a user-specified instruction.